Open May through December

 We create an unforgettable Tea or Luncheon for special interest groups.
 The event will be held in our elegantly decorated vintage tearoom.
 The menu is designed for you and with you.
 Call for more information.

-This 40 acre herb farm is located in Shiawassee County, 2877 Miller Road, 20 minutes from either Flint or Lansing near I69.
+Located in Shiawassee County, 2877 Miller Road, 20 minutes from either Flint or Lansing near I69.

 Explore the greenhouse offering a wide selection of herbs, winter hardy perennials, container gardens, and heirloom plants.
 The shops are filled with one of a kind botanical wreaths, arrangements, specialty items from tea to antiques, essential oils and potpourris.
 We offer custom designed floral arrangements to compliment your home decor.